RTEMS/rtems-docs/c-user/config/general.rst

     The default value is 1.

 VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

-    The value of this configuration option shall be greater than or equal to 1 and less than or equal to :c:macro:`CPU_MAXIMUM_PROCESSORS`.
+    * It shall be greater than or equal to one.

+    * It shall be less than or equal to :c:macro:`CPU_MAXIMUM_PROCESSORS`.

 DESCRIPTION:
     The value of this configuration option defines the maximum number of